 - 11/16: Cook County Record: Woman says defective sperm caused autism

 - 8/16: Law.com: Prolific Sperm Donor Was a Schizophrenic, Not a Neuroscientist, Leading to Spate of Suits

 - 4/16: What's missing from current methods for genetic screening of sperm donors?
 "To protect future children from highly heritable diseases, sperm banks need to modernize their testing methods,..."

 - 12/15: EC Gynaecology Commentary: The Need For Comprehensive Genetic Testing of Gamete Donors

 - 12/15: Huffington Post: The New "Check Box" That Needs to Be On Pediatrician's Forms

 - 9/15: Huffington Post: Donor Conceived People and The Reproductive Medicine Industry Disconnect

-- 4/15: Couple Sues Xytex: A Canadian couple is suing a Georgia sperm bank, saying that the donor the company provided for them turned out to be a schizophrenic who has a criminal record and whose photo was doctored to make him look more attractive.
+- 4/15: Couple Sues Xytex: A Canadian couple sued a Georgia sperm bank ( the case was settled out of court), saying that the donor the company provided for them turned out to be a schizophrenic who has a criminal record and whose photo was doctored to make him look more attractive.

 - 4/15: The Toronto Star: Sperm donor shortage forces Canadians to look to US , US Sperm Bank Admits It Doesn't Verify Donor Information